Si Tú No Vuelves: Background and release

 The song was written by Bosé, Lanfranco Ferrario and Massimo Grilli.
 For the international edition of the album an Italian adaptation was recorded, Se Tu Non Torni, and an English lyrics one titled "They're only words" from the English language album Under the sign of Cain.

 Track listing

 Amaral and Chetes version

-In 2006, a cover version of the song was recorded by Spanish duo Amaral and Mexican singer Chetes was released as the first single of the soundtrack of the Mexican movie Efectos Secundarios.
+A cover version of the song was recorded by Spanish duo Amaral and Mexican singer Chetes and released on Amaral's 2005 album, Pájaros en la cabeza.

 Miguel Bosé and Shakira version

 The song is a re-make of Miguel Bosé's song featuring the Colombian artist Shakira and is included on the former's album Papito.
 "Si Tú No Vuelves" was first released in Italy and it was recorded by Gustavo Celis in Panama.
-The song was a success in Italy, reaching at 2 on the chart.
+The song was a success in Italy and Spain, reaching at 2 on the chart and certified gold in the latter.

 The song is slow and melodic, and gradually reaches a climax where Shakira ends the song.